AuroraFileManager/AuroraFileManager.github.io/README.md

-# 🌟 AuroraFile – PHP File Manager
+# 🌟 Aurora FileManager – PHP File Manager

-**AuroraFile** is a lightweight, modern PHP file manager built for easy file management with style.
+**Aurora FileManager** is a modern PHP file manager focused on performance and security.
-It features a beautiful iOS-like glass UI, recursive malware scanning, quick actions, and dark mode toggle.
+It offers quick file operations, malware detection, permission management, and a responsive dark mode interface.

 ---